 Other well-known tourist attractions include Museumsufer, Main Tower, Goethe House, and St Bartholomew’s.
 If you see the best of Frankfurt in less time, you can take the Frankfurt Hop-on Hop-Off tour.

 You can look for hotels, beach areas, hostels, and homestays of all budgets in Frankfurt.
 You can choose to stay in any part of Frankfurt.
-Leonardo Royal Hotel Frankfurt, Maritim Hotel Frankfurt, and Hilton Frankfurt Airport are some good hotel properties in the city.
+Leonardo Royal Hotel Frankfurt, Maritim Hotel Frankfurt, and Hilton Frankfurt Airport are good hotel properties in the city.

-See Related: Most Famous Historical Landmarks in Frankfurt, Germany
+See Related: Famous Landmarks in Frankfurt

 Apart from Heidelberg Castle, you can visit Hauptstrasse and Altstadt (old town), the Church of the Holy Spirit, and Heidelberg University.